-THE FAFSA IS REQUIRED to access many types of financial aid, including tuition-free community college.
-Some scholarship programs and most grant programs, including the Maine State Grant Program, require students to complete the FAFSA to determine need before they can be considered for financial aid.
+THE FAFSA IS REQUIRED to access most types of financial aid.
+Many scholarship programs and most grant programs, including the Maine State Grant Program, require students to complete the FAFSA to determine need before they can be considered for financial aid.
 Additionally, all federal loans and some state loan programs require students to complete the FAFSA.